SymfonyCasts/deep-symfony-dive/README.md

 # Deep Dive into Symfony 5!

 Well hi there!
-This repository holds the code and script for the [Deep Dive into Symfony 5!](https://symfonycasts.com/screencast/deep-dive) course on SymfonyCasts.
+This repository holds the code and script for the [Deep Dive into Symfony 5!](https://symfonycasts.com/screencast/deep-dive) course on SymfonyCasts

 ## Setup